j3lte/git-plunder/README.md

 # What IS this?
-This will download a `.git` folder from an URL and then restores the Documented the thingDocumented the thingcode.
+This will download a `.git` folder from an URL and then restores the code.
 First version.

 This is a proof-of-concept tool for this [article](https://blog.paradoxis.nl/git-clone-a-devil-in-disguise-2eff400e93d2).